benevolent-games/tact/README.md

 - **setup your deck, and your game's bindings**
     ```ts
     const deck = await tact.Deck.load({

+      // how many players ports are possible?
+1 is fine..
       portCount: 4,

+      // where to store the user-customized bindings
       kv: tact.localStorageKv(),

+      // default archetypal bindings for your game
       bindings: {
         ...tact.hubBindings(),
         walking: {